tamara-vorobyeva/TED_conferences/README.md

 * README.md - Project overview, technical specifications, and executive summary (this file).

 * /data - Anonymized sample dataset (dataset_clean.csv) limited to 1,000 entries to allow native browser rendering on GitHub.

-* /src - Production-ready SQL scripts detailing the data aggregation, cross-table joins, and ranking logic used for the dashboard charts.